To Become One 2002 Review

 Ok so this project cost a measly $2,000 to make.
 That doesn’t make things any easier for me watching it though.
 Keep your $2k and spend it on something more worthwhile (film studies courses are fairly reasonable nowadays).
 The second half of the movie touches on grades of ineptness that have not yet been defined.
 It’s like the Z-movie version of the USS Enterprise; boldly going to sewerage plant levels of cinematic smelliness that no one has ever been to before.
 If I were to be generous, then I guess that I can credit the authenticity of the story.
 Having a good idea however does not mean that you have the ability to direct a slasher movie and the net result is absolutely awful.

-There are a few unintentionally amusing scenes; the best that springs to mind is when Melinda’s father tries to comfort her by singing a soppy lullaby into her ear.
+There are a few unintentionally amusing scenes that I enjoyed.
+The best that springs to mind is when Melinda’s father tries to comfort her by singing a soppy lullaby into her ear.
 That’s exactly what’s needed when your friends have been pick-axed in front of your eyes.
-But Neil Johnson’s heavy-handed approach at ramming the message that we shouldn’t ridicule people with disabilities is forced down our throats clumsily, in a manner that would offend those that the story is using as subject matter.
+Neil Johnson’s heavy-handed approach at ramming the message that ‘we shouldn’t ridicule people with disabilities’ is forced down our throats clumsily, in a manner that would offend those that the story is using as subject matter.
 That’s just unforgivable and takes away any comedy that could have been enjoyed from the pure ineptness of the picture.